 \section{Three Defects: Trihedral \& 3-Line Corners}

-We may also explore the possibility of emergence of degrees of freedom taking place at the mutual intersection of more than two defects.
-In contrast to two defects nevertheless, novel terms in the beta-function such as the one appearing in \eqref{beta-intersecting} begin from cubic order (for 3 defects for instance, there would be a term in the beta-function $\propto g^{\left(1\right)}g^{\left(2\right)}g^{\left(3\right)}$) and hence fall beyond the scope of conformal perturbation theory.
+We may also explore the possibility of the emergence of degrees of freedom taking place at the mutual intersection of more than two defects.
+In contrast to two defects nevertheless, novel terms in the beta function such as the one appearing in \eqref{beta-intersecting} begin from cubic order (for 3 defects for instance, there would be a term in the beta function $\propto g^{\left(1\right)}g^{\left(2\right)}g^{\left(3\right)}$) and hence fall beyond the scope of conformal perturbation theory.
 A notable exception however in when conformal perturbation can be applied beyond two defects is when the mutual intersection is a point.

 The minimal number of $p$-dimensional planes that are required to mutually intersect at a point is $p+1$.
 Indeed, the simplest object of this kind is a cusp formed by two lines ($p=1$), presenting itself in the free energy as a logarithmic term known as the cusp anomalous dimension \cite{Polyakov1980,Grozin2016,Cuomo:2024psk}.
 Furthermore, we may consider three 2-dimensional planes intersecting at a point ($p=2$), an object that we refer to as a Trihedral Corner.
-It will give rise to a conformal anomaly through a novel logarithmic term appearing in the free energy that is remarkably still accessible by conformal perturbation theory at the level of the three-point function.
+It will give rise to an anomalous dimension through a novel logarithmic term appearing in the free energy that is remarkably still accessible by conformal perturbation theory at the level of the three-point function.